 - We are progressive, open to change, and care about our communities; where else can you find this?

-- In general non profit job employers truly care about their staff and are normally open to committee decision making.
+- In general, nonprofit jobs and employers truly care about their staff and are normally open to committee decision making.

 - Though the process is time intensive, it is also offers stability, reliability, and employee buy in.
-Things that are very important when considering foundation leaders are responsible to boards, and many times must justify their decisions.
-Another benefit of difference in seeking in the foundation sector is that it allows us to passionately work in an area without appearing like “fanatical jobseeker.”
+Things that are very important when considering nonprofit leaders are responsible to boards, and many times must justify their decisions.
+Another benefit of difference in seeking in the nonprofit sector is that it allows us to passionately work in an area without appearing like “fanatical jobseeker.”

-- The staff at many foundations are devoted and many bring (well deserved) expectations of work ethic, professionalism, and impact.
+- The staff at many nonprofits are devoted and many bring (well deserved) expectations of work ethic, professionalism, and impact.

-- Remember that in the foundation world it is much better publicized when their events are, and how to get involved with an organization.
+- Remember that in the nonprofit world it is much better publicized when their events are, and how to get involved with an organization.

 - Each of these are opportunities to get your foot in the door.